Pixoraft/MB/RENDER_SUCCESS_GUIDE.md

 # Render Deployment - SUCCESS CONFIGURATION

-## ✅ FINAL WORKING SOLUTION
+## ✅ FINAL WORKING SOLUTION - DEPLOYMENT FIXED!
 Your app is now correctly configured for Render deployment.
-This fixes ALL previous import.meta.dirname and vite config errors.
+This completely eliminates ALL vite config and import.meta.dirname errors by using a dedicated production server.

 ## Current Configuration
 ```yaml